 - Women in Leadership Fellow, CORO Foundation.
 George Edmund Haynes Fellow, National Urban League, Inc.

 "Single Mothering in Poverty: Some Black Feminist Considerations", invited opening keynote panel of the Japanese Society for the Study of Social Welfare, Fall 2008.
-Read more about the conference in this news story.

 - "Looking Back, Moving Forward: Overcoming Obstacles of Race, Gender and Region" keynote address, Morehead State University, 2004.